pateltanvi2992/Training-swin-transformer-based-GAN-for-high-resolution-blood-cell-imaging-with-limited-data/README.md

 This repo is the official implementation of "Training swin transformer-based GAN for high-resolution blood cell imaging with limited data".

+## Abstract

+> Background: Generative AI for image-to-image generation delivers state-of-the-art results in various computer vision tasks, often requiring extensive datasets for accurate and high-resolution image synthesis.
+Recently, StyleSwin, a transformer-based image generative model, has emerged as a strong competitor to convolutional models like StyleGAN in high-resolution image generation.
+Convolutional models tend to focus on local patterns, neglecting global patterns, whereas StyleSwin captures both, enhancing image quality.
+Aim: However, training StyleSwin on limited data can lead to discriminator overfitting, causing training instability.
+This issue is particularly relevant for medical data, which is often limited and multi-class.
+To address this, we propose an adaptive discriminator augmentation (ADA) mechanism for StyleSwin, aiming to stabilize training in data-constrained environments.
+> Methodology: The original StyleSwin implementation utilized Swin Transformer blocks in the generator and included a style injection mechanism, achieving state-of-the-art results in high-resolution image generation.
+By incorporating ADA, we have generated high-resolution medical images despite data constraints.
+Results and Conclusion: Medical imaging faces challenges such as the scarcity of high-resolution images, limited data, and artifacts.
+Our approach using ADA addresses these issues.
+In this study, we trained StyleSwin with ADA on blood cell images, successfully generating artifact-free, multi-class images.
+The generated images were evaluated using FID (Fréchet Inception Distance) score to assess image quality.
+StyleSwin-ADA generated images outperformed on StyleSwin generated images by FID score.
+Additionally, multi-variant principal component analysis was employed to evaluate the patterns in the generated images.

 # StyleSwin

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/styleswin-transformer-based-gan-for-high-1/image-generation-on-celeba-hq-1024x1024)](https://paperswithcode.com/sota/image-generation-on-celeba-hq-1024x1024?p=styleswin-transformer-based-gan-for-high-1)